biosustain/pankb_db/README.md

 sudo systemctl restart docker
 ```

 Another good practice is to prepend the commands with `nice -n 19` when running them on the prod server (sets lowest possible resource usage priority and reduces possible slowdowns of the web server).
 Also, on the prod server it is a good idea to keep track of RAM usage as you run these scripts and kill them if they start hoarding too much memory.

+For Pankb, we are currently using the self-deployed MongoDB in respective virtual machines.

 ## 2. Self-deployed MongoDB